Time-and-a-Half Calculator

 Frequently Asked Questions

-Do salary employees get time and a half?
+Do salary employees get time-and-a-half?

-Some salaried employees are able to get time and a half overtime pay.
+Some salaried employees are able to get time-and-a-half overtime pay.
 Although it requires additional work, for some, it’s a nice way to increase income.

 The U.S. federal government stipulates that one of two conditions must be met in order for a salaried employee to receive overtime.